john-cd/rust_howto/bk/src/categories/development-tools_debugging/alternatives.md

 [![log][c-log-badge]][c-log] [![log-crates.io][c-log-crates.io-badge]][c-log-crates.io] [![log-github][c-log-github-badge]][c-log-github] [![log-lib.rs][c-log-lib.rs-badge]][c-log-lib.rs]{{hi:log}}{{hi:Logging}} [![cat-development-tools::debugging][cat-development-tools::debugging-badge]][cat-development-tools::debugging]{{hi:Debugging}}

-`log` is an older and simpler crate, if your needs are simple and you are not using any async code.
+`log` is an older and simpler crate, if your needs are simple and you are not using any [async][p-async] code.

 ### `slog` {#slog}